thinkdepthai/Deep_Research/README.md

 ```
 uv sync
 ```
-4. Run demo in the notebook
+4. Run the demo in the notebook
 ```
 uv run jupyter notebook thinkdepthai_deepresearch.ipynb
 ```